neridkmn/photolabs/backend/README.md

 ## Seeding

-Run a the development server with `npm start` in the Host environment.
+Run the development server with `npm start` in the Host environment.
 We are only using vagrant for `psql` this week.

 Both of these achieve the same result.